GuillaumeLeBerreBIT/ChimereNanoporePipeline/README.md

 ## Credits

-Credits to the authors of the different tools that havee been ussed for creating this pipeline.
+Credits to the authors of the different tools, that have been used for creating this pipeline.

 Bio-informatics tool for adapter removal: [Porechop ABI](https://github.com/bonsai-team/Porechop_ABI)